plone/plone.testing/src/plone/testing/README.rst

 This type of test fixture setup can be resource-intensive and time-consuming.
 If it is possible to only perform the setup and tear-down once for a set of tests without losing isolation between those tests, test runs can often be sped up significantly.

-Layers also allow re-use of test fixtures and set-up/tear-down code.
+Layers also allow reuse of test fixtures and set-up/tear-down code.
 ``plone.testing`` provides a number of useful (but optional) layers that manage test fixtures for common Zope testing scenarios, letting you focus on the actual test authoring.

 At the most basic, a layer is an object with the following methods and attributes: